 This is similar to the bees that follow the odor of honey that comes from my kitchen every autumn when I make barbecue sauce.
-The fan is ducted from my stove hood, through the attic and comes out at the other end of the house.
+The fan is ducted from my stove hood, through the attic, and comes out at the other end of the house.
 When I cook anything with honey—and the barbecue sauce contains a lot—the bees form a cloud where the air exits the duct.

 Sort through the dead bees and see what you find.
 Mine are always mixed with yellowjackets—another indication that robbers are looking for a way in.
 Yellowjackets and other wasps do the same thing—they follow the scent to find the source.
 And once bees start dying up there on the screen, the yellowjackets are even more interested.
 I’ve also found other things on the screens, including wax moths, spiders, and various beetles.

-For this reason, I think it is best that the shims for your screened covers are in the front and back, so that the smell wafts out the sides.
-If the shims are on the sides, the smell comes out the front and back.
-Hive smell coming from the front is probably more confusing to the residents and more advantageous to the robbers since it is closer to the hive entrance.
+For this reason, I think it is best that the shims for your screened covers are in the front and back so that the smell wafts out the sides.
+If the shims are on the sides, the smell comes out of the front and back.
+Hive smell coming from the front is probably more confusing to the residents and more advantageous to the robbers since it is closer to the real hive entrance.